mqtt2go/mqtt2go.github.io/add-wifi.md

 ### MQTT Reports
 <p align="justify">
 These reports are specifically designed for the initialization process of the network join.
-The again follow the general structure from 2.1.3.
+The again follow the general structure from <a href="./mqtt2go-commands.md#mqtt_reports">MQTT Reports</a>.
 The are again labeled with numbers that are corresponding to the <a href="#add-devices-fig">Fig. 1</a>.
 </p>

 #### Credentials